-- Category A: Homes meeting the Building America program goal of saving 40% of heating, cooling and water energy use, incorporating fresh air ventilation, and including superior durability and health features.
-HERS scores are greater than 88.6. - Category B: Homes meeting the EPA Energy Star criteria for saving 30% of heating, cooling, and water heating energy use. - Category C: Homes with energy efficiency improvements that fall slightly short of the EPA Energy Star criteria for saving 30% of heating, cooling, and water heating energy use.
+- Category A: Homes meeting the Building America program goal of saving at least 30% of whole house energy use compared to the 2005 Building America benchmark, incorporating fresh air ventilation, and including superior durability and health features.
+HERS Score results are greater than 88.6. - Category B: Homes meeting the EPA Energy Star criteria for saving 30% of heating, cooling, and water heating energy use.

+- Category C: Homes with energy efficiency improvements that fall slightly short of the EPA Energy Star criteria for saving 30% of heating, cooling, and water heating energy use.
 HERS score of approximately 85.
-Also homes designed and built to this level or higher that have not been specifically rated and tested by BAIHP.

-• Category D: Manufactured homes built with substantially leak free ducts ( $Qn{OUT} \le 0.03$ ).
+Also homes designed and built to this level or higher that have not been specifically rated and tested by BAIHP. - Category D: Manufactured homes built with substantially leak free ducts ($Qn{OUT} \le 0.03$).
 This category may include some Category B and C homes.